Nick0778/jak-project/README.md

 Next, the following images shows the example I made for allocating the `hover-nav-network` used in the example hover battle in memory, while the level is being loaded.

-In order to do this, the logic will be this:
+To do this, the logic will be this:

 `goal_scr/jak2/engine/level/level-info.gc`